SerhiiCho/ago-docs/docs/README.md

 TimeAgo::trans('now + 10 minutes'); // output: 10 minutes
 ```

+> If you use version < 2.2.0 then TimeAgo::trans() method except only type string.

 ## 🤲 Options

 As the seconds argument `trans` method excepts array of options or single option.
 Here is an example of passed options.